ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 You have created a load balancing pool and policy for your website.

-To learn more about configuration of the {{site.data.keyword.vpx_full}} device, see the [Citrix documentation page](https://docs.citrix.com/en-us/netscaler.html){: external}.
+To learn more about the configuration of the {{site.data.keyword.vpx_full}} device, see the [Citrix documentation page](https://docs.citrix.com/en-us/netscaler.html){: external}.
 For further assistance, contact the IBM Cloud Support and sales.
 {: note}